The Liability: Plot

-Roy finds his way to the hideout and confronts the girl, starting to fight with her.
+Roy finds his way to the water pumping station and confronts the woman, starting to fight with her.
 Adam manages to free one of his hands and retrieve Roy's fallen gun.
-Regaining his memory, Adam realizes Roy attempted to kill him.
-Irritated, he fires shots off, injuring Roy as the girl flees.
-Roy pleads with him to stop shooting and tells Adam he was given orders to kill him but no reason, with Adam's death meant to be part of "the job" all along.
-Adam realizes it must be because he saw the video incriminating Peter of sex-trafficking.
+Regaining his memory, Adam realises Roy attempted to kill him.
+Angered by the betrayal, he fires off shots, wounding Roy in the torso as the girl flees.
+Roy pleads with him to stop shooting and tells Adam he was given orders to kill him, but no reason, with Adam's death meant to be part of "the job" all along.
+Adam realises it may be because he saw the video incriminating Peter of sex-trafficking and assault.

-They leave the factory, finding out the girl left behind the car, money and other belongings she had taken.
+They leave the pumping station, finding out the woman left behind the car, money and other belongings she had taken.
 Adam drives Roy in their stolen van to a church for Roy's daughter's wedding.
-During the ride, Roy reveals he spared Adam's life because of his innocence and tells him he has a second chance at life while Peter believes he's dead.
-After dropping off Roy at the church, where his fate is left ambiguous, Adam takes the van away to set fire to it and destroy any evidence linking them to the murder done in their travels, but keeps the gun.
+During the ride, Roy reveals he spared Adam's life because of his innocence and tells him he has a second chance at life while Peter believes he's close to death.
+After dropping off Roy at the church, where his fate is left ambiguous, Adam takes the van away to set fire to it and destroy the cellphones and any evidence linking them to the murder done on their travels, but keeps the gun.

 Adam returns home, confronting Peter with the gun and alerting his mum Nicky to his double-crossing ways.
-Adam attacks Peter, who gets a hold of the gun, Peter knocks out Adam's mum and drags him out to the car park.
-There, the girl shows up and shoots Peter for what he did to her sister.
+Adam attacks Peter, who gets a hold of the gun, Peter knocks out Adam's mum and drags him out to the garage.
+There, the woman shows up and shoots Peter for what he did to her sister.
 Peter starts to strangle her until she stabs and kills him.

-The girl gets in her car, opens the passenger door and gives an inviting look to a bewildered Adam.
+The woman gets in her car, opens the passenger door and gives an inviting look to a bewildered Adam.